embrace-io/embrace-apple-sdk/GETTING_STARTED.md

 Here's a quick summary of the 3 products this package contains:

-1. **EmbraceIO** - This is the recommend product to install for quick integration.
+1. **EmbraceIO** - This is the recommended product for quick integration.
 It provides a convenience layer over `EmbraceCore` to simplify the setup interface.
-2. **EmbraceCore** - This is the implementation of the Embrace SDK.
+2. **EmbraceCore** - This is the main implementation of the Embrace SDK.
 If you'd like to customize your integration, this product allows you to.
 3. **EmbraceCrash** - This contains the Embrace Crash Reporter.
 We keep this as a separate target for those apps that may not want crash reporting enabled, or may want to use a separate crash reporter.
 It is included as a dependency of `EmbraceIO`, but not `EmbraceCore`.

-We also distribute each product statically and dynamically.
-The `*-Dynamic` products should be used if you prefer dynamic libraries.
+4. **EmbraceCrashlyticsSupport** - This product enables Crashlytics/Firebase as your primary crash reporter.
+Embrace will continue to mirror reports sent to Crashlytics, ensuring that data is still available in the Embrace Dashboard.
+This is an optional product for those who specifically need Crashlytics as their crash reporter but also want to leverage the Embrace Dashboard.
+5. **EmbraceSemantics** - This module contains constants and attributes used internally to extend OTel Semantic Conventions.

 ### Initializing the Embrace Client